 "Using human embryonic stem cells to generate prostate tissues, we were able to document the direct effect low-dose BPA exposure had in driving prostate pathology and disease," Calderon-Gierszal said.

-Explore further: Exposure to low doses of BPA linked to increased risk of prostate cancer in human stem cells
+Explore further: BPA increases risk of cancer in human prostate tissue